 The loss of Justin has had major impact on a number of lives, not just his family’s.
 He was well loved, respected and valued.
 He is greatly mourned and missed.

 In an effort to honor Justin and to keep his memory alive a Memorial Fund was established.
 To support the Memorial Fund in 2005 shortly after Justin was killed, a group of his close friends started a softball tournament to honor him and help raise money for the Fund. (see tabs for tournament history/ General information for more info).

-In 2012 it will be the eighth annual Softball Tournament.
+In 2012 it was the eighth annual Softball Tournament we are now celebrating our 14th annual.
 Every year we have grown, this year there will 22 teams over 300 players.
 We are not increasing the number of teams but do want to increase the community support and involvment without forgetting what the tournament represents and the message — do not drink and drive, that decision can change your life forever.
 The Sheftel family, extended family and friends are all changed and hope this effort can possibly prevent another tragedy from happening to other communities and families.